TDBwriter/orderOfTheOpenBook/LevelOne/001-TheFightingMood.md

 Gingerly, she doffed her gear as well.
 "How can I build muscle memory for such maneuvers, if not in training?"
 Clearly, being concussed had not dissipated the cloud of petulance shrouding her today.

-He smiled wide, ""Also, you are zero for two with maneuvers that assume my strikes are uncontrollable.
+He smiled wide, "Also, you are zero for two with maneuvers that assume my strikes are uncontrollable.
 One of the purest pleasures my lot has afforded me is that, occasionally, I get to kick wise ass girls in the mouth."
 He paused to allow room for appreciation of his wit.
 Just as it was becoming with child, he reminded her, "How does one build muscle memories?"

 She smiled.
 He never missed a trainable moment.
 "Envision the motions in my mind to explore the possibilities.
 Incorporate the motions into my daily kata.
 Allow the maneuvers into the fight when my body demands them."
 Arinen mustered her dignity, "I wasn't ready."